-- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - (2) Member of the Audit Committee. - (3) Member of the Compensation/Human Resources and Governance Committee. - (4) 225,167 of such Common Shares are held by Myles Bartholomew indirectly through CyberNorth Ventures Inc., a corporation which he has controls. - (5) 225,167 of such Common Shares are held indirectly through CyberNorth Ventures Inc. and 1,181,979 Common Shares are held indirectly through Pilkington Capital Corporation, corporations controlled by Gary Bartholomew.
+- (1) The information as to voting securities beneficially owned, controlled or directed, not being within the knowledge of the Company, has been furnished by the respective nominees individually. - (2) Member of the Audit Committee. - (3) Member of the Compensation/Human Resources and Governance Committee. - (4) 225,167 of such Common Shares are held by Myles Bartholomew indirectly through CyberNorth Ventures Inc., a company controlled by Myles Bartholomew and Gary Bartholomew. - (5) 225,167 of such Common Shares are held by Gary Bartholomew indirectly through CyberNorth Ventures Inc., a company controlled by Gary Bartholomew and Myles Bartholomew.
+1,581,979 Common Shares are held indirectly through Pilkington Capital Corporation, a corporation controlled by Gary Bartholomew. - (6) Chair of the Audit Committee. - (7) Chair of the Compensation/Human Resources and Governance Committee.